 Deductions from salary shall be paid to the relevant bodies within the required timescales, provided that each payment is reported, as set out in these regulations above.

 Each payment to employees of net salary and to the appropriate creditor of the statutory and discretionary deductions shall be recorded in a payroll control account or other separate confidential record, with the total of such payments each calendar month reported in the cashbook.
-Payroll reports will be reviewed by [the finance committee] to ensure that the correct payments have been made.
+Payroll reports will be reviewed by to ensure that the correct payments have been made.

 Any termination payments shall be supported by a report to the council, setting out a clear business case.
-Termination payments shall only be authorised by the full council.
+Termination payments shall only be authorised by the council.

 Before employing interim staff, the council must consider a full business case.